 COVID-19 DACA Renewals Information

-Lucero is still available to schedule phone calls on her online appointment link.
-She is also available for follow up meetings remotely and can connect via phone or Zoom.
-If you email her directly or sign up via the DACA follow up appointment link, they can set up a call to do the initial (renewal) DACA paperwork and request checks where necessary and so long as there are still funds available.
+The UC Immigrant Legal Services Center is still available to schedule appointments using the online appointment link.
+Students can connect via phone or Zoom.
+If you email or sign up via the DACA follow-up appointment link, you can set up a call to do the initial (renewal) DACA paperwork and request checks where necessary and so long as there are still funds available.

-For any DACA renewal or other application, we will need to coordinate to collect filing fees and signature pages remotely, either via FedEx or mail since the ACRC and most campus buildings may be closing in the coming days.
-Please keep in mind that most immigration petitions cannot be sent without the documents signed in pen.
+For any DACA renewal or other application, we will likely need to coordinate to collect filing fees and signature pages remotely, either via FedEx or mail.
+Please keep in mind that most immigration petitions cannot be sent without the documents signed in pen (although we can submit scanned pictures of signatures).
 This includes DACA renewals.

 If you have a pending case with USCIS and may be waiting for an interview appointment or biometrics notice and are feeling ill, USCIS has currently implemented a flexible rescheduling policy.
 Folks may call USCIS at 1 (800) 375-5283 to reschedule their appointment with no penalty.
 If you have more questions regarding rescheduling, please see the USCIS info page regarding Covid-19 and reach out to Lucero if you have any questions.